 Manisha Koirala Opens Up On Yuvraj Singh Being An Inspiration For Her Cancer Struggles

 Actress Manisha Koirala opened up about her cancer struggles in a recent interview.
 She revealed that Yuvraj Singh remained her inspiration throughout, while she was battling against the disease.
-Manisha was diagnosed with ovarian cancer in 2012, and was free of it by mid 2014.
+Manisha was diagnosed with ovarian cancer in 2012 and was free of it by mid-2014.
 The actress has used her celebrity status to spread awareness about the disease.

 The actress also spoke about Sonali Bendre who recently became cancer-free too, after battling the disease for over a year.
 Mumbai Mirror quoted Manisha as saying, "Sonali (Bendre) is a beautiful, strong woman.
 Cancer can shake you up, but one should ensure that it doesn't get the better of you."